Investment facilitation for development

 Over 110 WTO members participate in the Joint Initiative on Investment Facilitation for Development, namely:

 Participation in this Joint Initiative is open to all WTO members.
-The Initiative is coordinated by H.E.
-Mr Mathias Francke, Ambassador and Permanent Representative of Chile to the WTO.
+The Initiative is co-coordinated by H.E.
+Mrs. Sofía Boza, Ambassador, Permanent Representative of Chile to the WTO, and H.E.
+Mr. Jung Sung PARK, Ambassador, Deputy Permanent Representative of the Republic of Korea to the WTO.

 Investment facilitation for development discussions